sayrgyiwoody/sayrgyiwoody/README.md

 <!--Intro start-->
-- 🔭 I’m currently working on **Java, C++, Javascript, JQuery, Vue Js, PHP, Laravel, and MySQL , HTML, CSS, Bootstrap**
+- 🔭 I’m currently working on **Java, Vue Js and Laravel**

 - 🌱 I’m currently learning **Object Oriented Programming in Java**

-- ☁️ I've keen interest in cloud computing.
-So,I'm learning **AWS**
+- ☁️ I've keen interest in Software Engineering .
+So,I'm learning SE at **UCSY**

 - 💬 Ask me about **Web Development , DBMS or Java**